High-Risk Investments Definition

 - Hedge funds are usually open-ended and allow additions and withdrawals by the investors.

 - Hedge funds are structurally complex and hence riskier.
-If an investor is an aggressive risk-seeker.
-The lock-in period is relatively longer and if not invested in vigilantly can lead to huge or complete losses.
+Suppose an investor is an aggressive risk-seeker.
+The lock-in period is relatively longer, and if not invested in vigilantly, can lead to huge or complete losses.

 Example #2 – Real Estate based Securities/Land Banking.